KyleKing/recipes/docs/dessert/chocolatines.md

 ## Recipe

-* Preheat the oven to 350 F
+* Preheat the oven to 350F
 * Line a large baking sheet with tin foil and apply non-stick spray
 * Spread out saltines in a single layer
 * In a large pot, melt the butter then mix with the brown sugar and bring to a boil.
 Once at a boil, simmer on low heat for 4 minutes without stirring